mlochbaum/Singeli/doc/interpreter.md

       free{fs}
     }

 The idea is that I only want to change each register once, so instead of shifting the register list I use an index `j` and update register `j` only.
 So if I started by rotating register `j` to the beginning it's kind of like I want to drop that first value, and use the last two registers to get the new one that goes at the end.
-The inputs to add together are the two registers that come before `j`, cyclically! `tupsel{j+tup{-2,-1}, f}` gets these because, first it can select with multiple indices at once, and second, negative indices wrap around to the end.
-If `j` is `1` you get `tupsel{tup{-1,0}, f}`, which gets the last and first ones, for example!
+The inputs to add together are the two registers that come before `j`, cyclically! `select{f, j+tup{-2,-1}}` gets these because, first it can select with multiple indices at once, and second, negative indices wrap around to the end.
+If `j` is `1` you get `select{f, tup{-1,0}}`, which gets the last and first ones, for example!

 Another thing that changes is the modular reduction that used to look like this.
 In vector registers, comparison automatically gives you a bitmask of all 0 or 1, so it's just `fr -= m & (fr >= m)`!